Jalapeno Popper Stuffed Meatloaf (Bacon Wrapped & Cheesy!)

 Why It Works

 Serve this rich main dish with some simple steamed broccoli or green beans to cut through the richness.
+In my professional kitchen, we often pair it with a light arugula salad dressed with lemon vinaigrette to balance the decadent flavors.

 Storage